br-cz/comp3040A3/CruiseControl_A3_V3.md

-# API Documentation
+# RandomProfileImage API Documentation

-Change title??

 ### Description

-The RandomProfileImage API is designed to provide developers a seamless experience for generating a default profile picture for users who do not wish to upload a picture upon account creation.
-It offers a simple and intuitive interface for developers that will allow them to easily integrate it into their applications.
+The RandomProfileImage API is designed to provide 3040Crypto developers a seamless experience for generating a default profile picture for users who do not wish to upload a picture upon account creation.
+It offers a simple and intuitive interface that will allow them to easily integrate it into their applications.

 ### Resources